danielharrell/open-eyes-lect-2017-18/Open.md

 We can read this passage, I think, as an account of how being open is not just possible, but present, in what Bergson calls common sense.
-Because of common sense, the way things seem is the way things are, and arguments to the contrary are astonishing.
-In other words, there is something in the nature of common sense that separates it from not just a source of openness, because of common sense, we are open, not closed, and arguments that this is impossible are
+Because of it, the way things seem is the way things are, in one mark of openness; and arguments to the contrary sound incredible, in another mark.

+- The difference between being and seeming already a part of common sense, and a mark of openness.
+(Use Euclid and Lobachevski here.)

+- So it requires acts of thought, positing things that cannot be seen, to make sense of the difference between being and seeming in general.

+- Example of how we are left untouched, even if persuaded: seminar.

-in another mark of
+- Lobachevski another act of thought.
-openness.

-But a deeper sign of its presence is that common sense is *immune*, on this account, to arguments against its openness, and we would be astonished, : it gives us no awareness that the way things seem is *not* the way they are; and we would be astonished, not persuaded, by conclusions to this effect, from what Bergson calls the speculations of philosophy.
+Bergson's account can also remind us that the deepest arguments against our openness in this sense---which is to say, the deepest arguments that the way things seem is *not* the way they are---require acts of philosophical thought that are uncommon, even heroic.
+It takes the likes of Plato's allegory of the cave, or Descartes' *malin génie*, to establish the difference between being and seeming in general, since this difference in particular is an everyday experience of common sense, in mistakes of perception that we can catch, and correct, as if to punctuate our openness before a word of philosophical speculation might tempt us, instead, to cross it out.
+And there is also a way that philosophical speculation can persuade us on the outside while leaving us untouched on the inside. can leave our *experience* of Bergson's account might be extended even to our deepest moments of thought.

+what might be called

+uncommon acts, even heroic acts, of thought: And together, these are marks of

 If we were truly open, how things seem would be how things are.
 But this is how they are for common sense, where